How to build a million dollar agency (and why mine eventually failed)

 • FB Ads for Microbreweries

-One of my favorite new agencies to follow is Your Growth Machine.
+One of my favorite new agencies to follow is Growth Machine.
 They only do SEO focused content marketing for Ecommerce and they are good at what they do.

 Once I found my niche and service, I would hustle to find 10 companies willing to pay me $10,000 per month.